-Where interest bearing receivables and payables have their floating rates based on benchmark rates, such as the London Interbank Offered Rate ("LIBOR"), the Company accounted for the application of replacement benchmark rates in accordance with the Amendments to International Financial Reporting Standards ("IFRS") 9 Financial Instruments published in 2019 (phase 1) and 2020 (phase 2) when applicable.
-The replacement rate Sterling Overnight Index Average ("SONIA") has been applied since August 2021.
+Where interest bearing receivables and payables have their floating rates based on benchmark rates, such as London Interbank Offered Rate, the Company accounted for the application of replacement benchmark rates in accordance with the Amendments to International Financial Reporting Standard 9 Financial Instruments published in 2019 (phase 1) and 2020 (phase 2) when applicable.
+The replacement rate Sterling Overnight Index Average has been applied since November 2021.